AleixEF/StandardEchoStateNetwork/README.md

 The package echo_state_network contains a single module called esn.py, which has a class named EchoStateNetwork.
 If the user wants to use the class, he can simply import it in his Python scripts.
-This can be done by just writing an import command at the beginning of any Python file that needs the class:
+This can be done by just writing an import command at the beginning of any Python script that needs the class:
 ```
 from echo_state_network.esn import EchoStateNetwork
 ```